 This information is not being reported more widely because of two arbitrary conventions used by climate scientists to allow comparisons to be made more easily between different areas and different times.
 The conventions are used by the UN and governments when reporting emissions.
 One convention is that the relative impact of the various warming gases, such as carbon dioxide and methane, should be reported over a 100 year time frame.
 This may have been a valid decision decades ago when the urgency of global warming was not as apparent.
 But now there is a much better case for using a 20 year time frame, being more in line with the possibility of reaching various climatic tipping points.
 The UN Intergovernmental Panel on Climate Change has stated that there is no scientific basis for the decision to use the 100 year time frame (see Section 8.7 of reference).
 Using a shorter time frame, such as 20 years, is fully acceptable.

 The other convention is to ignore the warming effect of emissions of short lived gases.
 It is now realised that these short lived gases have a very significant impact on global warming and should be included when measuring greenhouse gases.
-By looking at climate change using these more relevant conventions, we see that animal agriculture is a much more significant source of greenhouse gases than fossil fuels, going from being the source of about 20% of greenhouse gases under the old conventions to 50% under the more relevant reporting conventions.
+By looking at climate change using these more relevant conventions, we see that animal agriculture is a much more significant source of greenhouse gases than fossil fuels, going from being the source of less than 20% of greenhouse gases under the old conventions to about 50% under the more relevant reporting conventions.
 For a full analysis of this issue see the paper "Neglected Transformational Responses: Implications of Excluding Short Lived Emissions and Near Term Projections in Greenhouse Gas Accounting", published in The International Journal of Climate Change: Impacts and Responses.

 Effect on global warming of removing animals from agriculture